 - the second an ordered list and

-For adding a table, go to the menu item “Insert” and click on “Table”.
+To add a table, click on “Table” in the menu item “Insert”.
 The appearing pattern can be used to choose how many columns and rows the table should have.

 If your cursor is placed somewhere in the table, you’ll see two additional menu tabs.
 There you have the possibilities to configure your table.